 2. Repurpose Old Tires

-Tires are bulky and can be difficult to get rid of, as many waste haulers won’t accept them.
+Tires are bulky and difficult to get rid of, as many waste haulers won’t accept them.
 Why not put them to good use in your backyard?

 According to Michelle Bull of Lakin Tire, recycled tires are inexpensive and easy to find.
 “They can be picked up at a local recycling plant for a few dollars, but most people are willing to give away any old tires that they have on hand,” she says.
-Here are a few cheap landscaping ideas for your backyard using tires:
+Here are a few budget landscaping ideas using tires:

 How to Landscape With Recycled Tires